Qatar’s Digital Incubation Centre supports startups to help them grow and innovate in Qatar.

 Additionally, there is the co-working space; startups and entrepreneurs with an idea for a technology business can use this space in preparation for joining one of the DIC Incubation Programs.

 Albuhendi says: ‘Most of the startups join DIC with only an idea.
 We take them through a series of trainings and hand-holding support until they become mature businesses.
-Some examples of those startups who have joined as an idea and have now reached the growth stage include E-emdad, Applab, Wash Now, Magaza, FiTech, Urban Point and Meeddy.
+Some examples of those startups that have joined as an idea and have now reached the growth stage include E-emdad, Applab, Wash Now, Magaza, FiTech, Urban Point and Meeddy.
 Some of these have graduated from DIC, others are about to do so.

 ‘As of today, DIC has supported 178 teams of entrepreneurs.
 Some 75 of them have reached the startup stage.
 Many of our startups have been successful in raising funds from local investors and international VCs and expanding to other markets besides Qatar.
 We are immensely proud of the successes our businesses have achieved.’